TritonDataCenter/sdc-cloudapi/docs/index.md

-# Machines
+# Instances

+Triton supports three different types of instances:

+* Docker containers.
+OS-virtualized instances managed through the Docker client.
+* Infrastructure containers.
+More traditional OS-virtualized instances running SmartOS or more Linux distributions.
+* Hardware-virtualized machines.
+Hardware-virtualized instances (KVM) for running legacy or special-purpose operating systems.

+Infrastructure and Docker containers are lightweight, offering the most performance, observability and operational flexibility.
+Harware-virtualized machines are useful for non-SmartOS or non-Linux stacks.

 ## ListMachines (GET /:login/machines)

-Lists all machines we have on record for your account.
-If you have a large number of machines, you can filter using the input parameters listed below.
+Lists all instances we have on record for your account.
+If you have a large number of instances, you can filter using the input parameters listed below.

 You can paginate this API by passing in `offset` and `limit`.
 HTTP responses will contain the additional headers `x-resource-count` and `x-query-limit`.
-If `x-resource-count` is less than `x-query-limit`, you're done, otherwise call the API again with `offset` set to `offset` + `limit` to fetch additional machines.
+If `x-resource-count` is less than `x-query-limit`, you're done, otherwise call the API again with `offset` set to `offset` + `limit` to fetch additional instances.

-Note that there is a `HEAD /:login/machines` form of this API, so you can retrieve the number of machines without retrieving a JSON describing the machines themselves.
+Note that there is a `HEAD /:login/machines` form of this API, so you can retrieve the number of instances without retrieving a JSON describing the instances themselves.

 ### Inputs

 **Field**   | **Type** | **Description**
 ----------- | -------- | ---------------
-type        | String   | (deprecated) The type of machine (virtualmachine or smartmachine) brand       | String   | (v8.0+) The type of machine (e.g. lx) name        | String   | Machine name to find (will make your list size 1, or 0 if nothing found) image       | String   | Image id; returns machines provisioned with that image state       | String   | The current state of the machine (e.g. running) memory      | Number   | The current size of the RAM deployed for the machine (in MiB) tombstone   | Number   | Include machines destroyed in the last N minutes limit       | Number   | Return a max of N machines; default is 1000 (which is also the maximum allowable result set size) offset      | Number   | Get a `limit` number of machines starting at this `offset` tag.$name   | String   | An arbitrary set of tags can be used for querying, assuming they are prefixed with "tag." docker      | Boolean  | Whether to only list Docker instances, or only non-Docker instances, if present.
-Defaults to showing all instances. credentials | Boolean  | Whether to include the generated credentials for machines, if present.
+type        | String   | (deprecated) The type of instance (virtualmachine or smartmachine) brand       | String   | (v8.0+) The type of instance (e.g. lx) name        | String   | Machine name to find (will make your list size 1, or 0 if nothing found) image       | String   | Image id; returns instances provisioned with that image state       | String   | The current state of the instance (e.g. running) memory      | Number   | The current size of the RAM deployed for the instance (in MiB) tombstone   | Number   | Include instances destroyed in the last N minutes limit       | Number   | Return a max of N instances; default is 1000 (which is also the maximum allowable result set size) offset      | Number   | Get a `limit` number of instances starting at this `offset` tag.$name   | String   | An arbitrary set of tags can be used for querying, assuming they are prefixed with "tag." docker      | Boolean  | Whether to only list Docker instances, or only non-Docker instances, if present.
+Defaults to showing all instances. credentials | Boolean  | Whether to include the generated credentials for instances, if present.
 Defaults to false

-Note that if the special input `tags=*` is provided, any other input will be completely ignored and the response will return all machines with any tag.
+Note that if the special input `tags=*` is provided, any other input will be completely ignored and the response will return all instances with any tag.

 ### Returns

-An array of machine objects, which contain:
+An array of instance objects, which contain:

 **Field**   | **Type** | **Description**
 ----------- | -------- | ---------------
-id          | UUID     | Unique id for this machine name        | String   | The "friendly" name for this machine type        | String   | (deprecated) The type of machine (virtualmachine or smartmachine) brand       | String   | (v8.0+) The type of machine (e.g. lx) state       | String   | The current state of this machine (e.g. running) image       | String   | The image id this machine was provisioned with memory      | Number   | The amount of RAM this machine has (in MiB) disk        | Number   | The amount of disk this machine has (in MiB) metadata    | Object[String => String] | Any additional metadata this machine has tags        | Object[String => String] | Any tags this machine has created     | ISO8601 date | When this machine was created updated     | ISO8601 date | When this machine's details was last updated docker      | Boolean  | Whether this machine is a Docker container, if present ips         | Array[String] | The IP addresses this machine has networks    | Array[String] | The network UUIDs of the nics this machine has primaryIp   | String   | IP address of the primary nic of this machine firewall_enabled | Boolean  | Whether firewall rules are enforced on this machine compute_node | String  | UUID of the server on which the machine is located package     | String   | The id or name of the package used to create this machine
+id          | UUID     | Unique id for this instance name        | String   | The "friendly" name for this instance type        | String   | (deprecated) The type of instance (virtualmachine or smartmachine) brand       | String   | (v8.0+) The type of instance (e.g. lx) state       | String   | The current state of this instance (e.g. running) image       | String   | The image id this instance was provisioned with memory      | Number   | The amount of RAM this instance has (in MiB) disk        | Number   | The amount of disk this instance has (in MiB) metadata    | Object[String => String] | Any additional metadata this instance has tags        | Object[String => String] | Any tags this instance has created     | ISO8601 date | When this instance was created updated     | ISO8601 date | When this instance's details was last updated docker      | Boolean  | Whether this instance is a Docker container, if present ips         | Array[String] | The IP addresses this instance has networks    | Array[String] | The network UUIDs of the nics this instance has primaryIp   | String   | IP address of the primary nic of this instance firewall_enabled | Boolean  | Whether firewall rules are enforced on this instance compute_node | String  | UUID of the server on which the instance is located package     | String   | The id or name of the package used to create this instance

 ### Errors